vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/flowchart.md

 ### Node Specific Specifiers by Type

-Each node variables has optional specifiers, like direction, and some have special specifiers depending on the node type that are defined below.
+Each node variable has optional specifiers, like direction, and some have special specifiers depending on the node type that are defined below.
 Specifiers are added after the variable name in `()` and separated with `,` like `nodeVar(spec1, spec2)`.

 - **start**
   **operation**